dan4thewin/FreeForth2/docs/FreeForth.md

 "register-indexes", that most Forth implementations use with almost always the same register(s).
-Instead, FreeForth uses this "free" resource by allocating two real registers to the two DATAstack top cells, and by swapping these two registers indexes at compile-time (so-called "register renaming") instead of swapping their contents at run-time: this is an easy and efficient optimization, which encourages the almost "free" use of swap to implicitely select "the other" register, and which implied new pop-less conditional jumps (see "conditionals" and "flow-control" online help topics) which also allow a good reduction of push/pops operations around them.
+Instead, FreeForth uses this "free" resource by allocating two real registers to the two DATAstack top cells, and by swapping these two registers indexes at compile-time (so-called "register renaming") instead of swapping their contents at run-time: this is an easy and efficient optimization, which encourages the almost "free" use of swap to implicitly select "the other" register, and which implied new pop-less conditional jumps (see "conditionals" and "flow-control" online help topics) which also allow a good reduction of push/pops operations around them.